-Your company website is the best place to start when comes to tracking data for the trade show, and you should start using this data before the trade show even starts.
-Make sure your website has a landing page dedicated to your upcoming exhibit at the show.
-Interested potential customers can enter their contact information ahead of time and note if they plan on attending the trade show.
+Make sure your website has a landing page dedicated to your upcoming exhibit at the show where potential customers can enter their contact information if they plan to attend your booth.

 The overall goal of the landing page is to generate brand awareness about your business and your products.
-Once you have the page, you can start measuring the metric by looking at the direct traffic to your website and organic searching for your company website.
+Once you have the page, you can start measuring the metric by viewing the direct traffic and organic searching for your company website.

 Direct traffic is figured by the volume of people who directly type your business URL into the web browser to reach your website.
 Organic traffic is those who search your business name in a search engine and then click on the link to your website.
 Both types of traffic should improve with a trade show as more potential customers come across your brand and calls-to-action.

 The statistics from before and after you promote the trade show will reveal if your methods of advertising helped to increase brand awareness.
 The numbers from traffic and organic search before and after the actual trade show will determine if the convention benefited your business.

 Key social media pages include Facebook, Instagram, Twitter, and LinkedIn.
 Take note of how your following increases or decreases across all your social media accounts in the months before the trade show and after it has concluded.